jbuda/weatherapp/README.md

 # Weather App

-Flutter application using MVVM with a Clean Architecture approach.
+Flutter application using Bloc pattern with a Clean Architecture approach.

 ---